How Traceability Can Increase Food Safety and Boost Farm Profits

 The current level of traceability on the market stems from the Produce Traceability Initiative (PTI).
 As a result of previous food safety crises, the industry got together and developed the initiative, which almost every grower, packer and shipper abides by — otherwise, it’s much harder for them to sell their products.
 The few who don’t follow the initiative have to sell their product at a deeper discount than is warranted.

-The PTI requires case-level traceability, which HarvestMark, a division of Trimble, was one of the pioneers in establishing.
+The PTI requires case-level traceability, which HarvestMark was one of the pioneers in establishing.

 Case-level traceability is when everyone who touches a case of product, such as mixed lettuce or strawberries, is able to trace it one step back and one step forward.